 Financial Disclosure Policy

 Faculty members are reminded that they must comply with the financial disclosure provisions of Florida law.
 The Florida Commission on Ethics publishes a Guide to the Sunshine Amendment and Code of Ethics for Public Officers and Employees annually.
-A copy of this document and any information related to financial disclosure may be obtained from the Commission on Ethics, P.O.
-Drawer 15709, Tallahassee, FL 32317-5709, or by calling 850-488-7864.
+A copy of this document and any information related to financial disclosure may be obtained on the website.
 The “Code of Ethics for Public Officers and Employees” adopted by the Legislature is found in Chapter 112 (Part III) of the Florida Statutes.

 University Review Committee on Outside Activities

-Employees hired into salaried positions or full-time OPS (30+ hours) are eligible to participate in the benefit plans offered by the University.
+Faculty members hired into salaried positions or full-time OPS Positions (30+ hours) may be eligible to participate in the benefit plans offered by the University.
+Other part-time faculty members should contact the Office of Human Resources to determine their eligibility.
 Employees must make a decision to either enroll or not enroll in the insurance plans within 60 days from the date of hire or they must wait until the annual open enrollment period.
 Benefits plans are subject to change but any changes are communicated to all University employees from the HR Benefits Office.

-Information outlining eligibility requirements, benefits available and more details are available on the HR website at www.hr.fsu.edu.
-New FSU employees should attend the online New Employee Orientation (NEO) to obtain further information and sign up for benefits. http://hr.fsu.edu/content/NEOnline/ For additional information or enrollment forms, visit the Benefits section on the HR website www.hr.fsu.edu.
+Information outlining eligibility requirements, benefits available and more details are available on the HR website.
+New FSU employees should attend the online New Employee Orientation (NEO) to obtain further information and sign up for benefits.
+For additional information or enrollment forms, visit the Benefits section on the HR website.

 The State of Florida Pre-tax Benefits Plan